hellloxiaotian/hellloxiaotian.github.io/index.md

 2021-09: A conference paper was accepted by ACPR

+2021-09: Invited to be the guest editor of the special issue, *Mathematisc*(SCI-IF:2.258, ISSN 2227-7390) about “The Special Issue on Method and Application of Machine Learning”.

+2021-09: Becoming a contributing to international journals reviewer, *Bulletin of Electrical Engineering and Informatics (BEEI)*.

+2021-09: Selected as Shanghai Science and Technology Expert.

+2021-08: A journal paper is accepted by *Briefings in Bioinformatics*.

+2021-08: Invited to join a project, Video Super Resolution Benchmark.

+2021-08: Invited to be the associate editor of important international image processing journals, *International Journal of Image and Graphics*.

+2021-08: An invention patent is authorized.

 CCF  Member/IEEE  Member/ CAAI Member/SAAI Member

 Associate editor for the International Journal of Image and Graphics